jerel/ember-storage/README.md

 # Ember Storage

 A simple but powerful way for managing data that you wish to last through a page reload.
-This add-on synchronizes data between browser tabs and is observable.
+This add-on synchronizes data between browser tabs when using localStorage and it is observable.

 [Live Demo](http://storage.jerel.co/)